This website uses cookies

 1. Start with Spring Cleaning

-Eventually, WooCommerce stores become slowly because of the clutter that mounts up the databases at a frequent rate.
+Eventually, WooCommerce stores become slow because of the clutter that mounts up the databases at a frequent rate.
 Here are several important areas of the “spring cleaning” that help you speed up WooCommerce stores.

 1.1.
 Limit the Number of Extensions

-It is not the number, but the quality of the extensions used that matters.
+It is not the number but the quality of the extensions used that matters.
 On the other hand, the more active extensions you have, the more difficult it becomes to control the quality.
 It is, therefore, a good practice to inventory your extensions regularly and ensure that the active extensions are relevant.
 If you have the opportunity, replace some extensions with an equivalent code, this is a good practice for WooCommerce optimization.

 1.2.
 Limit/Disable Revisions

 WooCommerce offers a default revision check on product pages, allowing you to go back and view changes to the product pages.
-While this may seem like a good thing, but revisions can also lead to WooCommerce performance problems.
+While this may seem like a good thing, revisions can also lead to WooCommerce performance problems.

-For example, let’s say you create a product page and work on it five times, change a word or two each time.
+For example, let’s say you create a product page and work on it five times, changing a word or two each time.
 Although the change is minor, you have six copies of your original product page.
 This can quickly degenerate and slow down WooCommerce performance in the end.

 To limit/disable the revisions, insert one of the following lines in the wp-config.php file located at the root of your website.